elainergu/hawaii-restaurant-analysis/README.md

 5. Clean and split restaurant names into individual words
     - Restaurant names were converted to lowercase and cleaned by removing punctuation and special characters.
 A new column, `name_words`, was then created to store the individual words in each restaurant name.
 6. Create groups of naming features
-    - Words were grouped into categories incuding food, cuisine, dining type, Hawaiian words, descriptive words, and person names.
+    - Words were grouped into categories including food, cuisine, dining type, Hawaiian words, descriptive words, and person names.
 These groups make it easier to compare variables across broader naming patterns rather than individual words.
 7. Add boolean columns for each naming feature
     - The columns `has_food_word`, `has_cuisine_word`. `has_dining_type_word`, `has_hawaiian_word`, `has_descriptive_word`, and `has_person_name` were added to indicate whether a restaurant name contains a word from each category.

 The cleaned dataset contains 4,301 rows and 14 columns.
-The following is the output of of the first 5 rows:
+The following is the output of the first 5 rows:

 | name | category | longitude | price | avg_rating | num_of_reviews | name_words | has_food_word | has_cuisine_word | has_dining_type_word | has_hawaiian_word | has_descriptive_word | has_person_name |
 |---|---|---:|---:|---:|---:|---|---|---|---|---|---|---|